Sovetsk, Kaliningrad Oblast: Late modern period

 The Treaties of Tilsit were signed here in July 1807, the preliminaries of which were settled by the emperors Alexander I of Russia and Napoleon I of France on a raft moored in the Neman River.
 This treaty, which created the Kingdom of Westphalia and the Duchy of Warsaw, completed Napoleon's humiliation of the Kingdom of Prussia, when it was deprived of one half of its dominions.
 Three days before its signing, the Prussian queen Louise (1776–1810) tried to persuade Napoleon in a private conversation to ease his hard conditions on Prussia; though unsuccessful, Louise's effort endeared her to the Prussian people.

 In 1811, a new ship-of-the-line of the French navy was named Tilsitt, to commemorate this treaty.
 This ship of 80 guns of the Bucentaure class was built in Antwerp.
 After the fall of the French empire, the ship was transferred to the new Dutch navy and named Neptunus.

 Until 1945, a marble tablet marked the house in which King Frederick William III of Prussia and Queen Louise resided.
 Also, in the former Schenkendorf Platz was a monument to the poet Max von Schenkendorf (1783–1817), a native of Tilsit; a statue of Lenin was erected in its place in 1967.

 Following the unsuccessful Polish November Uprising, hundreds of Polish insurgents, including professors and students of the Wilno University, were interned in the town in 1832.
+During the January Uprising, a branch of the Polish insurgent organization from Königsberg was based in the city.
+It was involved in arms trafficking to insurgents in nearby Samogitia.